 Tina Milhorn Stallard, soprano, is professor of voice and teaches vocal pedagogy.

 She performed Vivaldi’s “Gloria” with the Shanghai Philharmonic as part of the cultural

 Alicia W. Walker

-Alicia Walker is associate director of choral studies and directs the University Chorus
+Alicia Walker is director of choral studies.
+She teaches conducting and choral methods

 and courses in sacred music and music education.
 She is a frequent guest conductor,